momja/CPU-Raytracer/README.md

 # Backwards Raycaster (CSCI 5607)
 This project is a globally illuminated raycaster.
-The raycaster is capable of anti-aliasing, texture rendering, transparency, reflection, mesh rendering, different lighting techniques and more.
+The raytracer is capable of anti-aliasing, texture rendering, transparency, reflection, mesh rendering, different lighting techniques and more.
 The entire project is written in C++, and is capable of running multiple threads on a CPU for improved